Mahdi: Etymology

 The term Mahdi is derived from the Arabic root h-d-y (ه-د-ي), commonly used to mean "divine guidance".
 Although the root appears in the Qur'an at multiple places and in various contexts, the word Mahdi never occurs in the book.
 The associated verb is hada, which means to guide.
 However, Mahdi can be read in active voice, where it means the one who guides, as well as passive voice, where it means the one who is guided.

-In the doctrinal sense, Mahdi is the title of the end-times eschatological redeemer in most Islamic sects.

 Historical development

 Pre-Islamic ideas

 Some historians suggest that the term itself was probably introduced into Islam by southern Arabian tribes who had settled in Syria in the mid-7th century.
 They believed that the Mahdi would lead them back to their homeland and re-establish the Himyarite Kingdom.
 They also believed that he would eventually conquer Constantinople.
-It has also been suggested that the concept of the Mahdi may have been derived from earlier messianic Judeo-Christian beliefs.
+It has also been suggested that the concept of the Mahdi may have been derived from earlier messianic Jewish and Christian beliefs.
 Accordingly, traditions were introduced to support certain political interests, especially anti-Abbasid sentiments.
-These traditions about the Mahdi appeared only at later times in ḥadīth collections such as Jami' at-Tirmidhi and Sunan Abu Dawud, but are absent from the early works of Bukhari and Muslim.
+These traditions about the Mahdi appeared only at later times in hadith books such as Sunan Abi Dawud and Sunan al-Tirmidhi, but are absent from the early works of Muhammad al-Bukhari and Muslim ibn al-Hajjaj.